Program

 We would like to practice together every morning before work and in the evening.

-These times will be the time frame that will be filled with different contents according to the needs of the group; the schedule will allow each participant to come according to their individual circumstances.
+These times form the time frame, which is filled with different content according to the needs of the group; the timetable will give each participant the opportunity to come according to their individual circumstances.

-We will practice bringing the practice into our professional and family lives.
-While sharing zazen, exercises, food and conversation, we will learn more about Sangha and our Buddha practice.
+We will practise bringing the practice into our professional and family life.
+We will learn more about Sangha and our Buddha practice while practicing zazen, eating and talking together.

 Ceremony

-A central part of the Zen Buddhist tradition is ceremony.
-The officiant connects the participants to the tradition lineage – and all participants together – as one body and one mind – perform the ceremony.
-This commonality has a healing effect, as does the Latin root cura (healing) for the word caerimonia suggests.
+A central part of the Zen Buddhist tradition is the ceremony.
+The officiant connects the participants with the traditional lineage - and all participants perform the ceremony together as one body and one mind.
+This commonality has a healing effect, as the Latin root word cura (healing) for the word caerimonia suggests.

 Ceremonies are for example: